learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 - B: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
 - LSTAT: % lower status of the population

-Let's convert the target to a dataframe as well, and assign the column name "MEDV"
+Recall that the data key only includes the features and does not include the target.
+For this data set, the target is the median value of owner-occupied homes in $1000s which is located in the target key.
+Let's convert the target key to a separate dataframe and set "MEDV" as the column name.

 ```python